DanielKlyshko/Sports-Win-Trivia/README.md

-# Sports Quiz App
+# Sports Win Trivia App

-Join the exciting world of sports with our Sports Quiz App!
+Join the exciting world of sports with our Sports Win Trivia App!
 Test your knowledge and see how well you know various sports.

 ## Features:
 - 🎮 User-friendly interface